Jalandhar

-Jalandhar (IPA: //d͡ʒəːləntə̀ɾᵊ//) is a city in the state of Punjab in India.
+Jalandhar (IPA: //d͡ʒəːləndə̀ɾᵊ//) is a city in the state of Punjab in India.
 With a considerable population, it ranks as the third most-populous city in the state and is the largest city in the Doaba region.
 Jalandhar lies alongside the historical Grand Trunk Road and is a well-connected junction for both rail and road networks.
-The National Highway 1 (NH1), crosses Jalandhar, further enhancing its connectivity.
+The National Highway 1 (NH1), crosses Jalandhar.